Relativelie/auth/README.md

 * Authorization and registration
 * Sending requests with an access token
-* Refreshing token if access token is not valid
+* Refreshing token if an access token is not valid
 * Email and pass validation

 ## Backend mocks